withastro/astro/docs/styling.md

 2. Many pages reuse the same layout, … (_hold up—_)
 3. … therefore I can find an existing solution to manage all my duplicate layouts (_wait a minute—_)

-While the logic is sound and the first point is correct, many developers assume #2 is correct when that is not the reality for many.
-Many projects contain myriad layouts that are different from one part of a website to another.
-And even if they are the same on one breakpoint doesn’t mean they are the same on all breakpoints!

-Ask yourself: _If there really were more unique layouts in my website than I assumed, why am I trying to deduplicate them?_ You’ll probably start to realize that fewer of your layouts are reusable than you thought, and that a few, thoughtful, custom layout components can handle all your needs.
-This is especially true when you **Centralize your layouts into Layout Components** (previous suggestion).
+While the logic is sound, the reality is that #2 isn’t truth for many projects.
+Probably, many parts of the website weren’t designed to fit into these nice, neat, 12 column grids.
+Even modest web apps can contain _hundreds_ of unique layouts when you factor in all the breakpoints.
+Ask yourself: _If the website I’m building really contains so many unique layouts, why am I using a heavy grid library that only gives me generic layouts?_

+A few well-written lines of CSS Grid here and there will not only be perfect in every occasion; it’s likely lighter and easier to manage than that heavy library you’ve fought with for so long.
 Another way to look at it: if you have to spend a couple hours learning a proprietary styling framework, wrestling with it, filing issues, etc., why not just spend that time on Flexbox and Grid instead?
 For many people, learning the basics only takes an hour, and that can get you pretty far!
 There are great, free, learning resources that are worth your time:

 - [Flexbox Froggy](https://flexboxfroggy.com/)
 - [CSS Grid Garden](https://cssgridgarden.com/)